Introductory Courses

 CDM Open Elective Courses

-4 credit hours from CDM Open Elective Course.
-This Open Elective Course must be in the range of 420-699 and must be chosen from
+Students must complete four (4) credit hours of CDM Open Elective Course.
+The Open Elective must be in the range of 420-699 and must be chosen from

-CSC, CSE, CSEC, NET, SE, IS, ECT, IT, PM, IPD, HIT, HCI or GAM courses.
-Open Elective Courses must not have been otherwise used to satisfy degree requirements.
+CSC, CSE, CSEC, NET, SE, IS, ECT, IT, PM, IPD, HIT, HCI, or GAM courses.
+The Open Elective must not have been otherwise used to satisfy degree requirements.
 Credit for courses taken outside of the school will only be given if approved by a faculty advisor.
-Any course required for the student's concentration but taken as part of the requirements of another degree earned by the student may be waived, but cannot be used for Open Elective credit.

 Capstone